 Just accent walls?

-When simply choosing to paint a few accent walls, you are ignoring the other walls that most likely need attention.
-Most homes I enter, unless it is a brand new home, have wear and tear.
-Walls get grimy.
-My wife and I bought a house two years ago, painted all the walls, and already our upstairs hall looks horrible due to the two teenage monsters that inhabit the end of the hall.
+When simply choosing to paint a few accent walls, you are ignoring the other walls that most likely should also be painted.
+Most homes, unless it is a brand new home, have wear and tear that need attention.
 Unless you and your spouse are empty-nesters or require your children to wear gloves in the house, your walls will also take a beating on a regular basis.

-Besides the topic of “just painting accent walls,” I often get asked how to select the right wall as an accent wall.
+Besides the topic of “just painting accent walls,” you’ve got to know how to select the right wall to be the accent wall.
 I have a few rules of thumb.
 Most accent walls should only be done for two specific reasons: